 • Define your target audience.
 Who is your listener and what kind of radio content will interest them?
 Are they into politics, music, news, or sports?
 You may want to run a market analysis to get a better hold on potential consumers.

-• Choose a location.
+• Best businesses to start.
 This is especially important if you’re broadcasting via the airwaves.

 • Identify potential problems and ways to solve them.
 Can you cover the startup costs?
 How do you take on part-time employees?